usds/equity_practice/README.md

 [Additional equity resources and tools](.com)

 ## Need Some Help?
 Reach Out to the Equity Delivery Team!
-Book some time for a more private conversation, schedule a consultation with us, or just ask a question using this [Slack form](.com).
+Book some time for a more private conversation, schedule a consultation with us, or just ask a question using this [Polly](ttps://web.polly.ai/xakn93).
 This gets sent as a DM to the team but not to our working channel.